bartosian/suimon/suimon/README.md

 Usage of suimon:
   -f string
-    	(optional) path to the node config file, can use SUIMON_NODE_CONFIG_PATH variable instead -n string
+    	(optional) path to the node tables file, can use SUIMON_NODE_CONFIG_PATH variable instead -n string
     	(optional) network name, possible values: testnet, devnet -s string
-    	(optional) path to the suimon config file, can use SUIMON_CONFIG_PATH env variable instead -w	(optional) flag to enable a dynamic dashboard to monitor node metrics in real-time
+    	(optional) path to the suimon tables file, can use SUIMON_CONFIG_PATH env variable instead -w	(optional) flag to enable a dynamic dashboard to monitor node rpcgw in real-time
 ```

 | Name   | Required | Default               | Purpose                                                                                                                                                                                                                                         |